sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 This simple form sends the `username` and `password` to a `/login` page.
 If you submit this form (with valid credentials), a cookie will be send to the user, which is used for further requests to secured routes.

-The login URL can be configured for each provider, in fact, when your application has more then one provider, it's mandatory to set the URLs for each provider.
-If the application has only one provider, and a custom URL isn't provided, the `/login` URL will be created.
-To set a custom URL, us the `url` property on a security provider config.
+The login URL can be configured for each provider, in fact, when your application has more then one provider, it's mandatory to set URLs for each provider.
+If the application has only one provider, and a custom URL isn't provided, the `/login` URL will be created automatically.
+To set a custom URL, us the `url` property.
 Furthermore, if you want different form-field names then `username` and/or `password`, you have to configure them in the `fields` property.

 ```json
 {